Vitols999/QMS-WIKI/DevelopingDocumentation.md

         will be labeled "`markdown-header-example-header-url-httpxyzcom`".

 [^1]:
-    Apart from using these _Markdown_ extensions the Bitbucket _Markdown_ dialect also accepts the clause "`~~xxx~~`" which is rendered to "~~xxx~~" ("strike through").
+    Apart from using these _Markdown_ extensions the Github _Markdown_ dialect also accepts the clause "`~~xxx~~`" which is rendered to "~~xxx~~" ("strike through").
 This clause is also accepted when locally rendering _Markdown_ files to HTML using